JohnnyHaro/cs56final/README.md

 # cs56final
-What are the names of group members?
+A) What are the names of group members?
-Johnny Haro, Allison Serrano, Yuqi He, Jingbo Jiang, Cesar Bautista What Java version are you using?
+Johnny Haro, Allison Serrano, Yuqi He, Jingbo Jiang, Cesar Bautista

+B) What Java version are you using?
+21
-What IDE are you using?
+C) What IDE are you using?
 Microsoft Visual Studio
-What challenges were you facing?
+D) What challenges were you facing?

-Is there anything that is not working?
+F) Is there anything that is not working?
 If so, what is it and what have you tried to get it to work?